Electrician Career Information

-After you have successfully completed an apprenticeship, there is one more step you must take before you can legally work as an electrician, and that is becoming certified.
+After you have successfully completed electrician training, there is one more step you must take before you can legally work as an electrician, and that is becoming certified.
 You may be wondering, "What does 'certified electrician' mean?"
 The answer is that, in order to be a fully licensed electrician, you must first take a certification examination.
 The requirements and prerequisites for these exams can vary by state, and even by municipality, so it's best to check with a local organization—such as the state licensing department or state fire marshal division—to determine the exact requirements and fees for your area.

 In most cases, a license will only allow you to work within the specific municipality or state in which you took the examination.
 However, some interstate reciprocity agreements do exist.

-Depending on the type of apprenticeship training you choose, once you have successfully passed the examination, you will officially become either a journeyman electrician or a residential electrician.
+Depending on the type of training you choose, once you have successfully passed the examination, you will officially become either a journeyman electrician or a residential electrician.
 As a journeyman, you are legally allowed to perform all types of electrical work (although certain states do restrict journeymen from designing electrical systems).
 Residential electricians are only licensed to work on residential projects, and, in some states, may be restricted to working on residential buildings that are four stories or less in height.

 How Long Does It Take to Be a Licensed Electrician?

 Now that you have a better idea of the necessary requirements to become a licensed electrician, you are probably wondering, "How long does it take to be a licensed electrician?"
 While there is no concrete answer, it is safe to say that it will take approximately five to seven years depending on what type of post-secondary education and/or apprenticeship you choose and the specific educational and licensing requirements within your area.

 How Long Does It Take to Become a Master Electrician?